dodonotdo/java-docker-ansible/README.md

 docker-compose  version
 ```

+_note_

+Avoid permission issue you can switch the root user.

-copy the source repository to your virtual machine
+_copy the source repository to your virtual machine_

 ```bash
 git clone https://github.com/FourTimes/java-docker-ansible.git